Leo-H-Cao/BFS-pathfinding/README.md

 # BFS Pathfinding
-An interactive graph path visualizer built with Python and Pygame; allows users to create their own obstacles, and then solve for the shortest path with BFS searching algorithms
+An interactive graph path visualizer built with Python and Pygame; allows users to create their own obstacles, and then solve for the shortest path with BFS searching algorithm